SCM-NV/pyZacros/doc/source/examples/COPt111.rst

 -----------------------------------------------------------------

 .. note::
-  This example script uses computational engines from the Amsterdam Modeling Suite, and you will need a license to run them.
+  This example script uses computational engines from the Amsterdam Modeling Suite, and you will need a license to run it.
 Contact license@scm.com for further questions.

   In order to run the example, the ``AMSBIN`` environment variable should be properly set.
 You can test this by typing ``$AMSBIN/plams -h`` in a terminal: this should print PLAMS' help message.
 If this is not the case (e.g. you get 'No such file or directory'), you need to set up the environmental variable ``$AMSBIN`` (see the `Linux Quickstart guide <../../Installation/Linux_Quickstart_Guide.html>`__ for details).